Aravinth-K/nanoGPT/dev_log.md

     * Pyramid structure

 # Questions
 * What is avg. length of a wiki article?
+8192 bytes according to BP-paper
 * Do we do one character at a time?
 * How many independent characters are there in enwik8?
 205
 * What is the token distribution?
 See byte_distribution.png.